ncbi/JUDI/docs/source/param-db.rst

 The global parameter database is populated using the following function:

-.. automodule:: judi.judi
+.. automodule:: judi.paramdb
    :members: add_param

 The global parameter database can be viewed using the following function:

-.. automodule:: judi.judi
+.. automodule:: judi.paramdb
    :members: show_param_db

 Some examples